Heydour: Church

-Heydour Grade I listed Anglican parish church, is dedicated to St Michael of All Angels.
+Heydour Grade I listed Anglican parish church, is dedicated to St Michael and All Angels.
 The church dates from the 12th century, with additions up to the 19th.
 There is a 12th-century canonical sundial on the south wall.
 The church has an Early English chancel with lancet windows and a 17th-century north funerary chapel, and a nave with a Perpendicular clerestory, including six tracery panelled windows.
 It has Decorated north and south aisles with evidence at the roof line of earlier aisles, four arcades, a south porch, and a Decorated west tower with pinnacles, crenellations, and a Perpendicular recessed spire.

 The church was probably gifted by Geoffrey de Saxe, prebendary of Heydour from 1325 to 1380, to whom the chancel holds a tomb and a sedilia.
 The post-1342 roof above the north aisle was built from donations by Lord Scrope of Masham (1312–1391).

 A main feature is stained glass in the north aisle dating from about 1380.
 One window, showing figures of Edward the Confessor, St George and St Edmund, was erected from donations from Deacon Geoffrey Scrope and Beatrice Luttrell.
 Another window depicts St Vincent, St Laurence and St Stephen.
 A third is from the 19th century and by William Wailes.
 Pevsner notes windows from 1899 by Kempe in the east, north and south chancel.
 Further features are a priest's doorway with cinque-cusped head, octagonal font, a chest from 1530 to 1550, an ornamental painting in the chancel, and chalice and flagon by George Wickes from 1727.

 Inside there are monuments to the Newton family of Culverthorpe Hall, including Abigail Newton, died 1686, as well as Sir John Newton, died 1734, and Margaret, Countess of Coningsby (Sir Michaels daughter-in-law), died 1761, both attributed to Rysbrack, Lady Newton, died 1737, and Sir Michael Newton, died 1746, both by Scheemakers.
 There is a marble slab to the last male Newton heir, who died on 14 January 1723.
 The infant son of Sir Michael Newton and Margaret, Countess of Coningsby, he was taken from his cradle in the absence of his nurse by a pet monkey, which was pursued onto the roof of Culverthorpe Hall.
 It dropped the child over a parapet and he was killed by the fall.
 Signatures on the church bells commemorate Sir Edmund Bussey and his son Miles Bussey (born 1590 or 1592).
 They include the arms of Sir Edmund and his wife Francis.